kylevice/homebridge-DCH-S162/README.md

 # Adjusted documentation:

-This plugin exposes the functionality of D-Link's DCH-S162 Water sensor a Switch.
+This plugin exposes the functionality of D-Link's DCH-S162 Water sensor as a switch.

 ## Install